Last updated: June 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Yes, on every meaningful axis: corporate legitimacy, course quality, employer recognition (especially for Google Career Certificates), and accreditation (for the degree programs).
 Coursera is one of the most credible online learning platforms available, and concerns about legitimacy are usually overblown by people who’ve never tested the platform.

-The right question isn’t “Is Coursera legit?” but “Is the specific certificate I’m considering recognized in my target career?”
+The sharper question isn’t “Is Coursera legit?” but “Is the specific certificate I’m considering recognized in my target career?”
 That answer varies.
-Use the decision matrix here to find out.
+Use the decision matrix here to find out, or start with a free audit and judge the course yourself.

 Related: Coursera Review · Is Coursera Worth It? · Are Coursera Certificates Worth It? · Is Coursera Plus Worth It?